directdrivewheels

 +

 The T598 is Thrustmaster's recent direct-drive entry for PlayStation, and on paper it's a closer rival than anything that came before.
-In practice the GT DD Pro wins on ecosystem (Fanatec rims, pedals and shifters are far more developed), and the T598 wins on out-of-the-box completeness in some bundles.
+In practice the GT DD Pro wins on accessories (Fanatec rims, pedals and shifters are far more developed), and the T598 wins on out-of-the-box completeness in some bundles.
 Reviewers who have tested both tend to give the racing-feel edge to the Fanatec by a small margin, though the gap is narrower than it used to be.

 How does the GT DD Pro compare to the Logitech G RS50?